illinois-cs241/illinois-cs241.github.io/_slides/lockpicking_lab.md

 ## What is git

-`git` is a version control system that means that it keep track of changes in code and whenever you commit, it pushes said changes
+`git` is a version control system.
+That means it keeps track of changes in code, allows you to group changes into a commit, and provides tools to manipulate commits.

 <horizontal />